chenxingqiang/secret-learn/doc/developers/utilities.rst

     >>> random_state.rand(4)
     array([0.5488135 , 0.71518937, 0.60276338, 0.54488318])

-When developing your own jax-sklearn compatible estimator, the following helpers are available.
+When developing your own secret-learn compatible estimator, the following helpers are available.

 - :func:`validation.check_is_fitted`: check that the estimator has been fitted